visa sponsorship jobs germanyeu blue card germanywork visa germany englishgermany work permit skilled worker

 The Skilled Immigration Act (FachkräfteEinwanderungsgesetz 2024)

-Germany's 2024 reform expanded eligibility: non-EU workers with vocational qualifications (not just university degrees) can now apply for a Blue Card-equivalent.
-If you have 2+ years of recognised vocational training and a job offer, you qualify.
+Germany's 2024 reform expanded eligibility: non-EU workers with vocational qualifications (not just university degrees) can now apply for a skilled worker visa (§18a/18b AufenthG).
+If you have 2+ years of recognised vocational training and a job offer, you qualify for this pathway alongside the Blue Card route for university graduates.